Answering “Tell Me About Yourself” in a College Interview (With Examples)

 Many students are now considering the transfer route to UT Austin, especially out-of-state or international students who may have been at a disadvantage applying directly out of high school.
 This has led to a 28% increase in transfer applications from 2024 to 2025.

-Why is UT Austin’s Acceptance Rate Falling?
+Why is UT Austin’s acceptance rate falling?

 Increase in Applications Submitted